What are Stem Cell Transplants?

 What About Cord Blood?

 Stem cells also can come from newborn umbilical cord blood.
 Some families bank cord blood for future use by that child or a sibling.
-Some families donate cord blood for public use.
+Families can donate cord blood for public use.
 Donated cord blood has become a good choice for patients who can't find a close match in their own families.
-About 30% of unrelated stem cell transplants now come from cord blood.

 Finding a Match

 Some patients can donate their own stem cells.
 Others must depend on donations from relatives or strangers.
 Finding a close match is important.
 There can be problems if the new cells attack the patient’s cells or the patient’s immune system attacks the donor cells.
-In North America, Caucasians have a 93% chance of finding a non-related donor, but the odds drop to 50% for African-Americans and Asians because fewer people in those groups have become donors.
+In North America, Caucasians have a good chance of finding a non-related donor, but the odds dro for African-Americans and Asians because fewer people in those groups have become donors.

 Harvesting Stem Cells